 - Individuals with Disabilities Service: Clinical faculty and students offer services and support for individuals with disabilities at New England Eye at Perkins School for the Blind, the Seamark Vision Clinic at the Cotting School, and New England Eye Southeastern Massachusetts (SEMA).

-- Low Vision and Geriatric Service: New England Eye provides low vision and geriatric services to individuals throughout the Boston area.
+- Low Vision and Geriatric Service: New England College of Optometry Center for Eye Care provides low vision and geriatric services to individuals throughout the Boston area.
 Current locations include Boston University Eye Associates in Brockton, New England Eye at MAB Worcester, the Carroll Center for the Blind, and Mobile Care Teams at Elder Service Plan of Harbor Health, Uphams Elder Service Plan, and the Boston Home.

-- Homeless Service: Through a collaboration with Boston Healthcare for the Homeless program, New England Eye provides care at shelters in the Boston area.
+- Homeless Service: Through a collaboration with Boston Healthcare for the Homeless program, New England College of Optometry provides care at shelters in the Boston area.

 Read more about the work being done on the New England College of Optometry Mobile Eye Clinic.